 Section 6.
 Pension Pick-up.
-The Employer agrees to continue a pension pick-up program for the employees of the Water Treatment Department who are members of this bargaining unit in the same fashion it has for other Employer employees covered by P.E.R.S.
+The City agrees to institute a pension pick-up program for the employees of the Street Department who are members of this bargaining unit in the same fashion it has for the other City employees covered by P.E.R.S., if I.R.S. approval is received.

 Section 7.
-Paychecks will be distributed every other Friday.
+Paychecks shall be distributed every other Friday.
 If Friday is a holiday, the employees will be paid on the preceding Thursday.
-Pay checks shall be made available for all members after 3:00 p.m. on Thursdays, if arrangements are made in advance for shift workers or for employees with Fridays off.
 Paychecks shall be issued by Direct Deposit to a financial institution of the employee's choosing.